stgloorious/meta-ssd1309/README.md

 Apparently some SSD1309 display modules are wired in weird configurations, i.e., they have remapped rows and column and offsets.
-To configure this, the kernel driver provides multiple custom devicetree bindings (e.g., segment-no-remap).
+To configure this, the kernel driver provides multiple custom devicetree bindings (e.g., solomon,segment-no-remap).
-I found those by trial-and-error.
+I found those values by trial-and-error.

 ## Demo build
 To create this demo, I enabled the build of an X server in the Yocto configuration and installed twm, xclock and mpv (for video playback) and their dependencies.
-However, it should also be possible to skip the X server and directly access `/dev/fb0` for simple applications.
+However, it should also be possible to skip the X server and directly access `/dev/fb0` for simple applications, as the DRM driver also provides this legacy framebuffer interface.
 Wayland should work as well.

 I use Yocto Kirkstone to set up this demo.